 The College's policies governing transfer credits stipulate that all transfer students:

-- Earn a minimum of 48 credit hours at Old Westbury (56 credits in degrees offered through the Business and Management Department), and may transfer a maximum of 72 credits;
+- Earn a minimum of 40 credit hours at Old Westbury (48 credits for Accounting major), and may transfer a maximum of 80 credits;

 - Fulfill the College's requirement that all candidates for graduation demonstrate mastery of computational and American English language skills and meet the College's General education requirements;